 How To Make

-Step One: Preheat the oven and prep your muffin pan with muffin liners.
+- Preheat the oven and prep your muffin pan with muffin liners.
 Set it aside.

-Step Three: Next pour in your eggs, mixing to combine.
+- Next pour in your eggs, mixing to combine.
 Followed by sour cream and vanilla.

-Step Five: Now you will fold in the grated zucchini, and fold it into the batter.
+- Now you will fold in the grated zucchini, and fold it into the batter.

-Step Six: Pour the poppy seed muffin batter into the lined pan, I did about 3/4th full, and then bake as directed.
+- Pour the poppy seed muffin batter into the lined pan, I did about 3/4th full, and then bake as directed.

 Tip for Shredding Zucchini

-- I used a grater to get thinly sliced zucchini.
+- I used a rotary grater to get thinly sliced zucchini.
 Just wash and grate with the skin on.

 - You also want to place the zucchini on a plate that is lined with a paper towel.
 Then place paper towels on top.
 This is going to soak up the excess liquid from the zucchini.
+You can also sprinkle with a little salt to pull excess water out.

 - Just give it a little bit of a squeeze and then place the zucchini into the muffin batter and fold it in.
 This is going to help give you a moist muffin.